Mayo Clinic Health System

 Concerning statistics

-• Ninety percent of surveyed children exceeded the recommended sodium level for their age.
+• Of surveyed children and adolescents, 90% exceeded the recommended sodium level for their age.

 • High school-aged students consumed roughly 400-800 milligrams more than younger school-aged kids.

-• Fifty percent of sodium intake came from pizza, Mexican dishes, sandwiches — including burgers — cold cuts, soups, snacks and cheese.
+• 50% of sodium intake came from pizza, Mexican dishes, sandwiches — including burgers — cold cuts, soups, snacks and cheese.

 • Girls consumed significantly less sodium than boys.

-• Of total daily sodium consumption, 58 percent came from store-bought foods, 16 percent from fast food/restaurants and 10 percent from school cafeterias.
+• Of total daily sodium consumption, 58% came from store-bought foods, 16% from fast food/restaurants and 10% from school cafeterias.

 Sodium reduction is a must

-Reading nutrition facts labels of boxed, bagged and canned foods is always important.
-Look for products that contain less than 140-200 milligrams of sodium per serving.
-Lastly, at each meal, try to have only one product that comes from a bag, box or can.
+Cooking meals at home also can significantly reduce sodium intake, specifically with the use of spices and herbs to replace sodium and enhance flavor.
+Reading nutrition facts labels of boxed, bagged and canned foods is important.
+Look for products that contain less than 140–200 milligrams of sodium per serving.
+At each meal, try to have only one product that comes from a bag, box or can.

-Anne Harguth is a registered dietitian at Mayo Clinic Health System in Waseca.
+Anne Harguth is a registered dietitian in Nutrition in Waseca, Minnesota.

 Topics in this Post